alpsalpha007/alpsalpha007/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on
-- 🌱 I’m currently learning Omputer Sciences
+- 🌱 I’m currently learning Computer Sciences
 - 👯 I’m looking to collaborate on a project inovlving data
 - 🤔 I’m looking for help with getting more exposed in the coding aspect
 - 💬 Ask me about anything